Mauricio Duarte

-Edison Mauricio Duarte Barajas (born 24 June 1992) is a Colombian professional footballer who plays as a leftback for Defensa y Justicia.
+Edison Mauricio Duarte Barajas (born 24 June 1992) is a Colombian professional footballer who plays as a leftback for Cúcuta Deportivo.

 Professional career

 Duarte made his professional debut with Cúcuta in a 1-1 Categoría Primera A tie with Boyacá Chicó on 27 November 2011.
 A mainstay for Cúcuta from 2011 to 2020, he joined Defensa y Justicia on 25 January 2020.